Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 verticalspeed, horizontalspeed: These determine the ball's current velocity.
 The ball's initial velocity will be affected by the offset( mentioned in the pitch type functions above).
 The ball's velocity will also be constantly changing, first by verticalacceleration and horizontal acceleration, then later by verticalbreak and horizontalbreak.

 verticalacceleration, horizontalaccceleration, verticalbreak, horizontalbreak: These will update the ball's current verticalspeed and horizontalspeed once per cycle. verticalacceleration and horizontalacceleration apply to the ball initially, then verticalbreak and horizontalbreak take over after breaktime is reached.
-This is to create the appearance that the ball seems to move
+This is to create the appearance that the ball seems to move significantly after it travels a little from release, instead of moving immediately after release, which mirrors real life.